ChefsSlaad/foundry_swag_docker/README.md

 - https://hub.docker.com/r/felddy/foundryvtt is quite popular and seems easy to set-up and configure.
 If you go this route, make sure you use `secrets.json` to store your password and key
 - https://github.com/BenjaminPrice/fvtt-docker (aka direckthit) strikes a happy medium (for me) between convenience and security.
 Basically, you download the zipfile yourself and a script in the container does the rest.
 No credentials to store, no credentials to accidentally leak.

-For this guide, I'm using direckthit.
+For this guide, I'm using felddy.

 ## SWAG
 Linuxserver.io has made an excellent set of containers.
 I personally have a bunch of them running on my home server.
 One of the best ones is [SWAG](https://docs.linuxserver.io/general/swag), a container that combines Letsencrypt, nginx, a reverse proxy and fail2ban.
 Trust me, it's cool.